pflooky/open-data-contract-standard/docs/README.md

 The `servers` element describes where the data protected by this data contract is *physically* located.
 That metadata helps to know where the data is so that a data consumer can discover the data and a platform engineer can automate access.

-A `server` describes a single dataset on a specific environment and a specific technology.
+An entry in `servers` describes a single dataset on a specific environment and a specific technology.
 The `servers` element can contain multiple servers, each with its own configuration.

 The typical ways of using the top level `servers` element are as follows:
 - **Single Server:** The data contract protects a specific dataset at a specific location. *Example:* a CSV file on an SFTP server.
-- **Multiple Environments:** The data contract makes sure that the data is protected in all environments. *Example:* a data product with data in a dev, uat, and prod environment on Databricks.
+- **Multiple Environments:** The data contract makes sure that the data is protected in all environments. *Example:* a data product with data in a dev(elopment), UAT, and prod(uction) environment on Databricks.
-- **Different Technologies:** The data contract makes sure that regardless of the offered technology, it still holds. *Example:* a data product offers its data in a kafka topic and in a BigQuery table that should have the same structure and content.
+- **Different Technologies:** The data contract makes sure that regardless of the offered technology, it still holds. *Example:* a data product offers its data in a Kafka topic and in a BigQuery table that should have the same structure and content.
-- **Different Technologies and Multiple Environments:** The data contract makes sure that regardless of the offered technology and environment, it still holds. *Example:* a data product offers its data in a kafka topic and in a BigQuery table that should have the same structure and content in dev, uat, and prod.
+- **Different Technologies and Multiple Environments:** The data contract makes sure that regardless of the offered technology and environment, it still holds. *Example:* a data product offers its data in a Kafka topic and in a BigQuery table that should have the same structure and content in dev(elopment), UAT, and prod(uction).

 ### General Server Structure